RHIT-southfej/csse290-ai/ClassMaterials/Week2/README.md

 Take a look at its argument and see if it really holds water.
-AI and human writers both have a tendency to want to take all sides - rather than actually articulating a single coherient position - see if it avoided that in this case.
+AI and human writers both have a tendency to want to take all sides - rather than actually articulating a single coherent position - see if it avoided that in this case.

-Write me 3 sentence analysis of the AIs arguement, focusing on wether you think the position the AI took was (a) correct and (b) well justified.
+Write me a 3 sentence analysis of the AI's argument, focusing on whether you think the position the AI took was (a) correct and (b) well justified.